pravin0284/RCB-Team-Validation/README.md

 TeamRCB Validation Project by Pravin Mankar

 How to Use:
-1) download the project as zip
+1) download the project as zip from here : https://github.com/pravin0284/RCB-Team-Validation.git
 2) extract the project in your local machine
 3) open Eclipse
 4) import the project to Eclipse